Private health insurance can be broken up into two parts: hospital cover and extras cover.

 Hospital cover usually allows you the freedom to:

-- Choose a hospital
+- Choose an agreement hospital

 - Choose a doctor